 What my software does in each smoothing pass is to leave the endpoints as is, but to replace each internal value by the average of its observed and expected values.
 For example, my software would smooth (c) to

 after one pass; another pass would give expected values of

 (h) 10, 22.5, 33.75, 42.5, 50.625, 60

-There's no way of determine how many passes is optimal.
+There's no way to determine the optimal number of passes.
 If a hike begins and ends at the same place, then smoothing can, if enough passes are taken, reduce its total mileage to zero.

 The altitude calculations are more fraught.
 From geometric considerations, the altitudes estimated by GPS receivers are much less accurate than latitude & longitude fixes.
 These altitudes may be off by hundreds of meters.